 I, of course, made a lot of mistakes on the way (which of course, helped me learn even more), but today I can help you fast-track the learning process so you can start your successful travel blog like a pro.

 When I started my travel blog, I made it all with the minimal spending possible, so if you’re looking to learn how to start a travel blog with no money, this post will help.

-These tips are not only to help you create a good blog, whether it is a travel blog or any other type of blog, but also to make it easier and faster for you to rank in Google.
+These tips are not only to help you create an excellent blog, whether it is a travel blog or any other type of blog, but also to make it easier and faster for you to rank in Google.

 1. Select a specific niche

 Travel is already a niche, but in today’s blogging world, just blogging about travel might get you nowhere.
-You need to stand out, and it is easier to stand out if you write about something that you are passionate about.
-You have to identify yourself with something more specific, like: backpacking, luxury travel, foodie, movie locations, volunteering experiences, etc.
+You need to stand out, and it is easier to stand out if you write about something you are passionate about.

 - AdventurousKate – Kate focuses on female solo travel.